Wet feet, dry feet policy: Cuban Migration Agreement

-Special Cuban Migration Lottery
+Special Cuban Migration Program lottery

-Since the 1994 migration agreement, the United States has conducted three visa lottery open seasons to implement the Special Cuban Migration Program.
+As a result of the 1994 migration agreement, the U.S. conducted three visa lottery open seasons to implement the Special Cuban Migration Program.
 The three open seasons were at two-year intervals: Fiscal Year (FY) 1994, FY1996, and FY1998.
-The number of qualifying registrants has increased each year, from 189,000 in 1994, to 433,000 in 1996 and to 541,000 in 1998.
-Cubans qualifying through the 1998 lottery are still being paroled into the United States.
+The number of qualifying registrants increased each year, from 189,000 in 1994 to 433,000 in 1996 and to 541,000 in 1998.

-Once selected through the lottery, the successful applicants are given parole status with a visa that is good for six months.
-The medical examination, required of all potential immigrants, is good for one year.
-Spouses and minor children may accompany the successful registrants.
+Once selected through the lottery, the successful applicants were given parole status with a visa good for six months.
 Over the years, there have been reports of barriers the potential Cuban parolees face, such as exorbitantly-priced medical exams, exit visas fees, and repercussions for family members who are sequestered.